barebaric/grpc-server-go/README.md

 }
 ```

-Any .proto files that you put into the proto/ folder are automatically be compiled on startup,
+Any .proto files that you put into the proto/ folder are automatically be compiled during
-using protoc.
+the build, using protoc.
 Similarly, your plugin is also automatically compiled on startup.